The first time I was sexually harassed was in a pizza place…

 That night, when I told my mom, she said, “If that ever happens again, kick him where it counts and run home!”
 But it was disorienting.
 He was my boss.
 I wanted that job.
 It happened and was over in five seconds.
 I was filling the dressings the whole time.

 Earlier this week, reading the horrifying allegations against Harvey Weinstein, I found myself thinking, I’m so fortunate, nothing at all has ever happened to me.
 But as I read the accounts, I remembered the pizzeria owner’s hot breath.
 And then countless other times came flooding back, when I’ve felt uncomfortable or violated.
 Nothing big, nothing major, but countless times for decades: Men at parties forcing kisses.
 A guy who stuck my hand down his pants when I was asleep.
 A boss who poked me in the stomach every time I walked by.
+A stranger exposing himself as I jogged by him in a park.
 The list goes on and on.